 Regarding the text “Est. 2014” I think it worked pretty well inside the circle on the old logo, but I prefer leaving it out here on the new one.
 I haven’t found a spot that really works and may not ever.
 I think it looks much cleaner without that.

-I really hope you all enjoyed this, and gained some insight on my thought process and the journey that Home Studio Basics has taken to get to this point!
+I really hope you all enjoyed this and gained some insight into my thought process and the journey that Home Studio Basics has taken to get to this point!